yashthipsay/SPEED/README.md

-# Cross-Exchange Trading Engine – Documentation & User Guide
+# SPEED(Smart Protocol for Efficient Execution & Delivery) – Documentation & User Guide

-Welcome to the documentation for the **Cross-Exchange Trading Engine Core**.
+Welcome to the documentation for the **Smart Protocol for Efficient Execution & Delivery**.
 This platform provides high-performance, modular interaction with multiple centralized cryptocurrency exchanges, supporting advanced market data retrieval, trade execution, symbol mapping, and historical data persistence for research and backtesting.

 ## Table of Contents